 End or transfer your old service

-When moving out of a home or apartment, be sure to contact your utility companies to cancel your services.
-There have been instances where people have not cancelled and are stuck paying for the new tenants.
-The utility is not responsible for cancelling your old service.
+When moving out of a home, be sure to contact your utility companies to cancel or transfer services.
+There have been instances where people have not canceled and are stuck paying for the new tenants.
+The utility is not responsible for canceling your old service.
 Your utility will send you a final bill that is marked as such once you cancel.
 Be sure to review this bill to make sure there are no errors.

 If you are moving to a new location that is still within your current utility’s service territory let them know your new address and move date and they can transfer your account.

-- Work with your landlord to understand what utilities you pay for and for what you are responsible.
-Ask permission before making changes.
+- Work with the property owner to understand what utilities you pay for, and ask permission before making changes.

-- Replace incandescent light bulbs with LED bulbs, and turn off lights when not in use.
-You could even take them with you if you decide to move.
+- Replace incandescent light bulbs with LED light bulbs, and turn off lights when not in use.
+Take them with you if you decide to move.

 - Use appliances and electronics efficiently.

-- Run full loads of dishes in the dishwasher, use air dry option.
+- Run full loads of dishes in the dishwasher and let them air dry.

-- Run full loads of laundry; wash in cold water when possible and minimize use of a clothes dryer by not over drying and cleaning lint trap after every load; use a drying rack.
+- Run full loads of laundry.
+Wash in cold water when possible.
+Minimize the use of a clothes dryer by not over drying and using a drying rack.
+Clean the lint trap after every load.